awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 If you are using pre-built libraries, please specify the path of library.
 Take pre-build library for Mac as example, you can specify `src/resources/lib/mac` as <NativeLibraryPath>.

+**Note**: Make sure the stream name that you specify exists in the region the app runs in.
+This demo app is set to run in us-west-2 by default.

 Demo app will start running and putting sample video frames in a loop into Kinesis Video Streams.
 You can change your stream settings in `DemoAppMain.java` before you run the app.

 ##### Run the demo application from command line